-Remember that lesson on sundials in primary school?
-Yep, the sun moves, and the shade moves with it.
+Obviously, the sun moves as the day progresses, and the shade moves with it.
 So for effective coverage, the cloth needs to create shade that falls in the right place at the right time.
-It should also be the right size to protect from direct and indirect UV radiation, and be made of the right materials.
+It should also be the right size to protect from direct and indirect ultraviolet radiation (UVR), and be made of the right materials.

 How to choose a shade sail